Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-08.md

 <!-- .slide: data-background="./Images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->
-# FEW 1.1 - Lesson 8 - JS Intro Arrays
+# FEW 1.1 - Lesson 8 - JS Tip Calculator Part 2

 <!-- Put a link to the slides so that students can find them -->